-Most scholarship application requires you to submit a recommendation letter or a testimonial written by a referee.
-This person need not be high-ranking per se , but he or she has to know you well so that the examples provided in the letter can be as convincing as possible.
+Most scholarship applications require you to submit a recommendation letter or a testimonial written by a referee.
+This person need not be high-ranking per se, but he or she has to know you well so that the examples provided in the letter can be as convincing as possible.
 This person can be your form teacher in school, your supervisor in your internship organization or the teacher-in-charge of your CCA.
-You may also want to jock their memory by furnishing them with concrete examples of your stellar performance in school/work/CCA.
+You may also want to jolt their memory by furnishing them with concrete examples of your stellar performance in school/work/CCA.

 6) Essay Question

 Most scholarship applications will require you to answer an essay question as well.
 This is to find out more about you beyond your impressive resume, and whether your answer measures up or not.
 This is also another chance for you to brag about yourself, subtly of course.
 You are allowed to save a draft of your scholarship application before submission, so here’s the trick.
 Write your essay and bring it to your communications teacher in school to vet through it.
 If you do not have such a teacher, consult anyone who is good with words .i.e. a writing tutor, a good friend etc. They will likely provide valuable feedback that will bring your essay one notch higher.
 The key is to seek a 2nd opinion to maximize your chances of nailing that scholarship application.
 The questions may vary greatly depending on what scholarship you are applying for.
 Some of the common questions include:

 - Personal statement (which means write about yourself)

 - How can you contribute to the organization?

 - Write about someone whom you respect greatly.